emeshch/extended_multilingual_wordnet_nltk/readme.md

 * get semantically related synsets
 * compute  various similarity measures for a pair of synsets.

-NLTK WordNet Interface supports OMW – Open Multilingual Wordnet (http://compling.hss.ntu.edu.sg/omw/), but EOMW, being built automatically, is considered to be of lower confidence, and therefore is not currently supported (see https://github.com/nltk/nltk/issues/1611).
+NLTK WordNet Interface supports OMW – [Open Multilingual Wordnet](http://compling.hss.ntu.edu.sg/omw/), but EOMW, being built automatically, is considered to be of lower confidence, and therefore is not currently supported (see https://github.com/nltk/nltk/issues/1611).
 Yet, there is a way.

 1. Check that you've installed NLTK and downloaded Wordnet and OMW 'corpora' for NLTK:
 ```python